 Purple Sweet Potato Pie

-Sweet potatoes have been a staple on our farm for a long time.
+Sweet potatoes have long been a staple on our farm.
 They are easy to grow in our southern climate, prolific, and long-storing.
-Best of all, they are packed with nutrition and are considered to be one of the the most vitamin-packed main-staple crop available on earth.
+Best of all, they are packed with more nutrition than almost any other staple crop.
 But until a friend gave me some slips a couple years ago, I had never heard of purple sweet potatoes.
 Was I in for a surprise!
-They not only way out-performed our other varieties, but their color was something out of this world.
+They not only out-performed our other varieties in yield, but their color was something out of this world.
 There are truly few other foods that retain such rich color even after cooking.
 Purple sweet potatoes are part of our yearly garden plan now, and this recipe is one of our favorites.

 What is a Purple Sweet Potato?